Fishnfly/fishnfly.github.io/_posts/2026-02-22-jordan-egypt-field-notes.md

 ---

 **Day 3 · Baptismal Site**
 Visit “Bethany Beyond the Jordan,” the traditional location of Jesus’s baptism.
 Located on the east bank of the Jordan river.
 **Overnight:** Dead Sea
-**Overnight:** Dead Sea

 ---